chavezaurus/pi-sentinel/README.md

 If you decide to maintain a video archive, the Playback capability lets you go into the archive and generate event files at any time and with any duration, as if a genuine event occurred at that time.
 This can be useful if you know from other sources that a meteor event occurred at a specific time but Pi Sentinel did not trigger for whatever reason.
 Or, perhaps Pi Sentinel did produce an event, but the event video started too late or cut off too soon.
 In this case, the Playback capability will let you produce a new event with expanded time coverage.

 The **Playback** pane lets you specify a start time and a duration in seconds.
 For convenience, the start time is initialized to the time of the last event selected.
 If the video archive contains video that matches the specified start time and duration, then Pi Sentinel creates a new event and places it in the `new` directory where it can be examined and moved just like any other event.
-To distinquish *normal* events from *playback* events, the *playback* event names are shorter since they do not specify time to millisecond resolution.

 ### Cal Pane